Firas Abou Fakher

-Firas Abou Fakher (فراس أبو فخر) is a Lebanese composer, musician, producer and writer.
+Firas Abou Fakher (فراس أبو فخر) is a Lebanese BAFTA-winning composer, musician, producer and writer.
 He is best known as a composer, guitarist, and keyboardist with indie rock band Mashrou' Leila and the co-founder of Last Floor Productions.

 Biography

-Firas Abou Fakher was born on April 26, 1988, in Beirut to Lebanese/Venezuelan parents.
+Firas Abou Fakher was born on 26 April 1988, in Beirut to Lebanese Venezuelan parents.
 His interest in music started at an early age and he taught himself to play guitar at the age of 13.
 While studying architecture at the American University of Beirut, Abou Fakher co-founded Mashrou' Leila as a reaction to the lack of quality Arabic Music.
 He started learning the piano at age 20.
 Abou Fakher is a multi-instrumentalist and currently plays guitar, keyboards, bass, and percussion.

+During his architecture education, Abou Fakher received the Areen Projects Award for Excellence in Architecture and the Omrania CSBE award.

 Career

 Mashrou' Leila

 Abou Fakher is one of the founding members of Mashrou' Leila along with Hamed Sinno, Haig Papazian and Carl Gerges.
 He started playing guitar and composing songs with the band in 2008 and eventually started playing keyboard and bass after the departure of former members Omaya Malaeb and Ibrahim Badr.

 In 2017 Abou Fakher taught a graduate workshop at the Hagop Kevorkian Institute for Near Eastern Studies at NYU as part of Mashrou' Leila.